rpcpool/neonevm-proxy-ansible/README.md

 These deploys are built for [Ansible 2.8](https://docs.ansible.com/ansible/2.8/user_guide/index.html) on Ubuntu 20.04 LTS.
 Any Debian-like Linux distribution you should work as well.

+You will also need to have Docker installed on the machine you are deploying to.
+See deployment instructions [here](https://docs.docker.com/engine/install/).
+For an ansible docker installation role you can refer to [geerlingguy/ansible-role-docker](https://github.com/geerlingguy/ansible-role-docker).

 ## Sample playbook

 Before running the playbook, make sure you install the required roles: